 - Medicare Advantage plans may include features like fitness membership, eyewear and hearing aid benefits not available with Original Medicare.

 Q: Will a High F save me money?

 - Compared to a Standard F plan, you compare the combined premium and out-of-pocket costs.

 - Medicare Supplement plans require a separate Part D drug plan.
-Dan offers stand alone drug plans with NY state monthly premiums ranging from $17.10 to $77.70.
+Dan offers stand alone drug plans.

 Q: Which Medicare High F Plans are available in New York State?

 Dan is authorized to represent Globe Life Insurance Company and Humana Medicare Supplement High Deductible F Plans.
 (Ref: New York State Department of Finance web site.)

 Please call me at (518) 346-2115 or send a quick note with your contact information and question.